coz-labo/coz/docs/tutorial/.jsdoc_precompiled/05 - Customizing coz.md

 // Create a custom coz context. var coz = new Coz({
+    // Define custom engines.
     engines: {
-        // Register a custom engine.
         'myCustomEngine01': {
             // Aliases for this engine.
-            // These names also can be used in `engine` property of bud.
+            // These names also can be used in "engine" property of bud.
             $aliases: [
                 'myCustom01'
             ],